Stadio Alberto Braglia

 Stadio Alberto Braglia is a football stadium in Modena, Italy.
 The stadium was built in 1936 and holds 21,092 people.

 History

-The stadium was named after Alberto Braglia who was an Italian gymnast.
+Stadio Alberto Braglia was named after Alberto Braglia who was an Italian gymnast.
 Artists that have performed at the stadium include Sting, Prince, Simple Minds, U2, Pink Floyd, Guns N' Roses and Rage Against the Machine, among others.

 The stadium is currently the home of Modena F.C.
 2018 and previously Modena F.C. and Carpi from their promotion to the 2015–16 Serie A season after their Stadio Sandro Cabassi did not meet Serie A capacity rules.
-The stadium has also been a temporary home to U.S. Sassuolo Calcio from 2008 to 2013 (because their own stadium, Stadio Enzo Ricci, didn't meet Serie B stadiums criteria) until the club's choice to dispute their home matches at Stadio Città del Tricolore after their first promotion to Serie A.
+The stadium has also been a temporary home to U.S. Sassuolo Calcio from 2008 to 2013 (because their stadium, Stadio Enzo Ricci, didn't meet Serie B stadiums criteria) until the club choose to dispute their home matches at Stadio Città del Tricolore after their first promotion to Serie A.